wellthie/slate/source/includes/_plans.md

 ]
 ```

 Use this endpoint to list the pricing for the available individual plans.
-In the example there's only one pricing data, since the JSON is pretty long, but usually there are several plan's pricing data returned.
+In the example there's only one pricing data, but usually there are several plan's pricing data returned.

 <aside class="notice">
   This endpoint is <strong><i>secured</i></strong> and requires <strong><i>Authorization header</i></strong>.